Sag-Dev/gamedev-templates/documents/Game Design Document (GDD) - Template.md

 A list of the characters and its traits, stories, personalities, etc. e.g.:

 - *Player character: a jumping guy.*

-## Game world
-A description of the general feel and theme of the world the game's set in.
-For larger projects, it's recommended to separate this into different documents.

-### World building
-How will the world of the game be introduced & explained to the player?

-### Characters, Monsters, Weapons, Races, Worlds...
-Here you can add descriptions of whatever is relevant in your game world.

 ## Visuals
 For larger projects, it's recommended to keep this section light and link